Primary questions to answer in this article are:

 DataBricks is headquartered in San Francisco, California and was founded by Ali Ghodsi, Andy Konwinshi, Scott Shenker, Ion Stoica, Patrick Wendell, Reynold Xin and Matei Zaharia.

-After getting to know What is Databricks, let us also get started with some of its key features.
+After getting to know What is Databricks Consulting Services, let us also get started with some of its key features.
 Below are a few benefits of Databricks:

 Step 1.
 Search for Databricks in Google Market place and subscribe for 14 day free trial.